carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 Without much effort, we obtained a 18 times speedup.

-# Expanding the shortcut, image processing for astronomy
+# Real world example: image processing for radio astronomy

-In this section, we will perform the four major steps in image processing for astronomy: determination of background characteristics, segmentation, connected component labelling and source measurements.
+In this section, we will perform the four major steps in image processing for radio astronomy: determination of background characteristics, segmentation, connected component labelling and source measurements.

 ## Import the FITS image.

 Start by importing a 2048² pixels image of the Galactic Center, an image made from observations by the Indian Giant Metrewave Radio Telescope (GMRT) at 150 MHz.
+The image is stored as a [FITS](https://en.wikipedia.org/wiki/FITS) file, and to read it we need the `astropy` Python package.

 ~~~
 from astropy.io import fits